A fantastic night you have to try in the Isle of Man- Mad Jack's Axe Throwing

 James showed me the cool café and the hallway in between full of consoles and decorated with movie posters and a VHS wall.
 The place had a real retro 80s vibe.
 He showed us a kids version of the axe throwing with a safe foam axe on a target which happened to be just as addictive, which made it great for families during the day.

 The whole experience had a great welcoming feeling of friendliness from all of the staff, which absolutely made our night, and we will definitely be back soon, thanks Mad Jacks!

 Its easy to get the Steam Train from our holiday cottages in Port Erin straight to South Quay in Douglas to enjoy Mad Jack's.

-Palm Villa is available for holidays and staycations with availability from September 2020, and is open to our wonderful guests from further afield when the Isle of Man borders open.
+Palm Villa is available late Feb for holidays and staycations and is open to our wonderful guests from further afield when the Isle of Man borders open.

-Seaview is currently available for longer term rentals and is located on the beach.
+Seaview is located on Port Erin beach with availability from March.
 To enquire about availability please contact us HERE.